Shluffy/Shluffy/README.md

 I play pokemon go fairly often.
 I am on team valor (red).

 #### Pokemon Home
-I use pokemon home, and my name on mobile is `shluffy`, although I am probably going to change that soon.
+I use pokemon home, and my name on mobile is `shluffyHome`.

 #### Minecraft
 I play minecraft bedrock 1.17, and play on the seed `shluffy`. <br>